UCI-CARL/CARLsim4/README.md

     ```
     $ export CARLSIM4_INSTALL_DIR=/usr/local
     ```
-    if you want to install CARLsim library for all users
+    if you want to install CARLsim library for all users.

+    Also set the following evironment variable:
+    ```
+    $ export CUDA_PATH=/path/to/CUDA
+    ```
+    By default CUDA is installed to `/usr/local/cuda` in Linux systems.

 5. Make and install:
    ```